 Federal Skilled Workers are persons with suitable education, work experience, age and language abilities under one of Canada's official languages and who are selected under the Express Entry Immigration system to apply for permanent residence.

-To qualify for permanent residence under the new FSW program, applicants must meet the following essential/eliminatory conditions:
+To qualify for admission to the Express Entry Pool as a Federal Skilled Worker, applicants must meet the following conditions: